sgl-project/sglang/docs/hyperparameter_tuning.md

 ### Tune `--schedule-conservativeness`
 `token usage` indicates the KV cache memory utilization of the server. `token usage > 0.9` means good utilization.
 If you frequently see `token usage < 0.9` and `#queue-req > 0`, it means the server is too conservative about taking in new requests.
 You can decrease `--schedule-conservativeness` to a value like 0.5.
+The case of serving being too conservative can happen when users send many requests with a large `max_new_tokens` but the requests stop very early due to EOS or stop strings.

 On the other hand, if you see `token usage` very high and you frequently see warnings like `decode out of memory happened, #retracted_reqs: 1, #new_token_ratio: 0.9998 -> 1.0000`, you can increase `--schedule-conservativeness` to a value like 1.3.